-- Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive; - 4.
-Proposals respect the setting of the Grade II Listed Holy Trinity Church; - 5.
-Proposals respect the wider views of the Grade II Listed Holy Trinity Church; - 6.
-Proposals allow for the retention of existing mature trees and hedgerows (where appropriate); - 7.
-A landscape buffer is provided on the northern, southern and western boundary; - 8.
-Suitable access to the site is provided off Sandygate Lane which is sympathetic to existing properties and respects residential amenities; - 9.
-Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority; and - 10.
+- 3. Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive. - 4.
+All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with the Horsham Strategic - Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040). - 5.
+Proposals respect the setting of the Grade II Listed Holy Trinity Church. - 6.
+Proposals respect the wider views of the Grade II Listed Holy Trinity Church. - 7.
+Proposals allow for the retention of existing mature trees and hedgerows (where appropriate); - 8.
+A landscape buffer is provided on the northern, southern and western boundary; - Suitable access to the site is provided off Sandygate Lane which is sympathetic to existing properties and respects residential amenities; - 10.
+Proposals provide suitable parking arrangements to the satisfaction of the Highway Authority; and - 11.
 Provide a pedestrian link to the existing footpath along Sandygate Lane as part of the new site access.